 - Competencies of later development, taught with emphasis on knowledge to set the stage for further development later in the graduate's career: Management and Supervision

 The program can be completed in five years (including internship).
-During that time, students may elect to take a series of courses within the Williams College of Business or graduate program in health services administration to educate themselves in the attitudes, knowledge, and skills important in the changing delivery of health care in this country.
-Successful completion of these classes leads to the awarding of the "Certificate in Organizational Concepts and Management" or "Certificate in the Foundations of Health Services Administration."
+During that time, students may elect to take a series of courses within the graduate program in health services administration to educate themselves in the attitudes, knowledge, and skills important in the changing delivery of health care in this country.
+Successful completion of these classes leads to the awarding of the "Certificate in the Foundations of Health Services Administration."

 Not only do we seek students of varying backgrounds for our Psy.D. program, but we strive to nurture an appreciation of differences among people.
 The goal is to help students come to better appreciate the similarities and differences among people and to extend that understanding to serving the needs of others.